1alessandro1/m4c0S_W0rkst4t10n/README.md

 Please note that I do NOT own this files, they're here only as a backup.
 Check out how to create virtual machines for macOS from paolo-projects repository if the guide above and the unlocker302 previously provided fails.

-Credits:
+Credits and thanks:

-• Apple
+• Apple for macOS

-• VMware
+• VMware for its software

-• AioBoot
+• AioBoot for writing the guide

-• DrDonk
+• DrDonk for the unlocker

-• Paolo-Projects
+• Paolo-Projects for forking DrDonk's Work

 • And many others I could have forgotten